Addis Ababa: Science and technology

 There are variety of scientific and research institutes in Addis Ababa.
 The Addis Ababa Science and Technology University has a goal of to bring "Ethiopia economically and industrialized state".
 The university was founded in 2011 under Directive of the Council of Ministers No. 216/2011.
 The city is home of various scientific organizations notably the Science and Technology Information Center.
 Addis Ababa has a science museum built by MadaTech's exhibition crew.
-The national museum is 250 square foot with 30 interactive images of scientific objects.
+The national museum is 250 square feet with 30 interactive images of scientific objects.
 The museum was launched by Jewish-American businessman Mark Gelfand, who spent his money more than in MadaTech and sought resurrection of science museum in all over of the world.
 Some prominent facilities of scientific and technology include the Ethiopian Biotechnology Institute, while the National Intelligence and Security Service also headquartered in Addis Ababa responsible for upholding national security of the country.